IBM-Bluemix-Docs/third-party/service-iam.md

 {:download: .download}
 {:note: .note}

-# Step 4.
-Developing an authentication flow
+# Developing an authentication flow
 {: #step4-iam}

 When you define your offering, the Access Manage page in the resource management console lists your {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) client ID and secret, your service ID, and your API key.
 Now you're ready to use those values to develop an authentication flow.